Severn Valley Railway: Heritage railway

 Major developments on the SVR since 1984 have included the commissioning of a newly constructed signal box at Kidderminster in 1987, the opening of a new boiler shop at Bridgnorth in 1990, the purchase of the freehold of Kidderminster Town station in 1994, the opening of a new carriage shed at Kidderminster in 2003, the completion of the east wing and canopy of Kidderminster Station in 2006, and the opening of the Engine House Museum at Highley in 2008.
 2010 marked the Severn Valley railway's 40th anniversary since opening in 1970 and the 175th anniversary of the formation of the Great Western Railway.
 2015 marked the 50th anniversary since the birth of the Severn Valley Railway on 6 July 1965.
 Special events were staged during both years to mark these anniversaries.

 Preservation

 Operations

-SVR trains usually operate over the whole line length calling at most stations.
-The "halts" (Northwood Halt and Country Park Halt) are request stops.
+The SVR usually operates heritage steam/diesel hauled passenger trains over the approximately 16 mi line between Kidderminster and Bridgnorth, calling at all stations.
+The "halts" (Northwood Halt, Country Park Halt and Eardington Halt) are request stops.
 Passengers may use these halts during daylight hours only.

-In past years services included the Severn Valley Limited and Severn Valley Venturer dining car trains, and diesel-hauled Sunset Special fish-and-chip trains. the Severn Valley Limited has been reintroduced on selected dates; the other services do not feature in the timetable.
+These services usually operate during British school holidays and weekends, and occasionally feature carriages offering dining experiences as an added attraction for visitors.
+The railway also hosts events as special attractions targeted towards different demographics to boost revenue and ridership.

-Many special gala days are held, often with visiting engines and rolling stock from other heritage lines; these and other attractions have seen visitor numbers increase and exceed 250,000 per year.
+Many special gala days are held for enthusiasts, often with visiting engines and rolling stock from other heritage lines; these and other attractions have seen visitor numbers increase to and exceed 250,000.